 As a token holder, you'll be able to:

-Collaborate with us to support hackathons and project sprints that will help equalize health care innovation across diverse communities.
+Collaborate with us on hackathons and project sprints that will help equalize health care innovation across diverse communities.

 Help build blockchain-based supply chains for rare botanical ingredients and their therapeutic discovery.